Trip Planning, Logistics, & Other Thoughts

 Trail Angels & Koha.

 Trail Angels were an amazing part of the TA.
 It is humbling that people so often open their homes and welcome in strangers.
-Trail Angels came in many forms on the route - from voluntarily opening up housing for walkers through the Facebook page, to folks that would pick you up on the side of the road and invite you in.
-It is recommended that walkers leave Koha for any people that assist them.
+Trail Angels came in many forms on the route -- opening up housing for walkers through the Facebook page, or folks that will just pick you up on the side of the road and invite you in.
+It is recommended that walkers leave Koha for any people who assist them.
 Koha can be in the form of money, service, or any type of offering to say thank you.

 Camping & Stealth Camping.